-MSC-548 Psychology of Technology, 4 semester credits
+MSC-548 Community Psychology: Building Human Connection in Physical and Digital Spaces, 4 semester credits

 The emotional gridiron of bringing people together has become an increasingly important knowledge area.
 Theories from organizational psychology, social capital, and emergent technology are introduced to understand how communities are built and commitment is managed in both physical and digital spaces.
 Here we explore the many ways symbolic environments reflect how we think about ourselves and place in society.
 This course explores topics of fandom and affiliation by analyzing the human experience with respect to current patterns of media consumption, behavior, and modes of expression.